 We are moving away from "Input Apps" (where you type in deadlines) to "Action Apps" (where the app helps clear the deadline).

-Yes, but only if the planner reduces friction.
-A study on student burnout showed that "decision fatigue" (knowing what to do next) kills productivity faster than the work itself.
+A planner only helps if it reduces friction.
+Research on decision fatigue shows that the mental cost of choosing what to do next kills productivity faster than the work itself.

 However, a schedule is useless if you don't have the tools to execute it.
 This is where I distinguish between schedulers and solvers.
 You need a workflow that handles both.